organrwanda/oracle_pdb_ass_II_28993_Barahira/README.md

 1. **Task 1:** Create a new PDB and a user inside it.
 2. **Task 2:** Create a temporary PDB, verify it exists, and delete it completely.
-3. **Task 3:** Attempted to perform PDB operations using Linux terminal, which proved not possible in this setup.
+3. **Task 3:** Attempted to perform PDB operations using Linux terminal.

 ---